How long does the mortgage application process take?

 Third, the lender.
 Sometimes your chosen lender will approve your application within days.
 Other times, they may have a backlog, so will take longer.
 If your paperwork is incorrect or incomplete, then you could add weeks to the process.

-By understanding where you can speed up the mortgage application process, you’ll be able to do your best to make the process quicker and get a mortgage faster.
+By understanding where you can speed up the process, you’ll be able to get a mortgage faster and buy your next home.

 Why you need to get a mortgage

 Let’s start with your situation.
-Regardless of whether you’re a first-time buyer or moving up the property ladder, you should get the basics in place before starting the mortgage application process.
+Regardless of whether you’re a first-time buyer or moving up the property ladder, you should get the basics in place before applying for a mortgage.

 In addition to having a suitable deposit, it’s best to check your credit rating.
 There are lots of ways to improve it including joining the open electoral register, paying bills and debt on time, and clearing any high-interest credit cards.